 The first year of business is critical – and costly.
 Hiring the right team, renting a spacious kitchen, planning for operating costs, and lining up all the permits and licenses takes time and careful accounting.

 Contingency funds will support your bakery in running smoothly for the first few years until it becomes profitable.
 Liquid assets from a combination of financial avenues (such as loans, savings, and lines of credit) will help pay for unforeseen expenses and labour.
 Even the best businesses aren’t immune to Murphy’s law!

 Average bakery costs

-The monthly expenses of operating your bakery will likely total around 75-85 percent of your monthly sales.
+The monthly expenses of operating your bakery will likely total around 75-85 per cent of your monthly sales.
 For your first few years, you might have to invest in the shop to make up for losses in food costs or marketing.
-Luckily - in a bakery - labor costs are usually lower compared to other food businesses.
+Luckily - in a bakery - labour costs are usually lower compared to other food businesses.

 While you might make the best sourdough loaf in town, the proper financial plans are what will solidify your bakery’s long-term success.

 Let’s break down the operating costs of running a bakery.

 Forecasting your bakery’s sales

 Typically, bakeries use sales data, labour costs, food costs, and production capacity to forecast their sales.
 Without sales history, it is hard to make calculations about how your bakery will grow each month in your business's first year.
 Consider factors like seasonal peaks in your area, your marketing strategy, and other Key Performance Indicators (KPIs) when forecasting sales.